 Zhang, Hong, Julie A. Kmec, and Tori Byington.
 2019.
 “Gendered Career Decisions in the Academy: Job Refusal and Job Departure Intentions among Academic Dual-Career Couples.”
 Review of Higher Education 42.
 LINK

 Brady, David, Agnes Blome, and Julie A. Kmec.
-(Forthcoming).
+2019.
 “Work-Family Reconciliation Policies and Women’s and Mother’s Labor Market Outcomes in Rich Democracies.”
 Socioeconomic Review.
+LINK

 Zhang, Hong and Julie A. Kmec 2018.
 “Non-normative Connections between Work and Family: The Gendered Career Consequences of Being a Dual-career Academic.”
 Sociological Perspectives LINK